To Serve Your Healthcare Needs.

 So, what was once a “General” hospital in Cuba now exists a Critical Access Hospital that provides services important to our community.

-Today, Cuba Memorial Hospital services include Radiology, Laboratory, Urgent Care, Rehabilitation and Dental Services, In-Patient Acute Care Medicine, Palliative Care and Skilled Nursing Care to it's 61 elders who now call CMH home.
+Today, Cuba Memorial Hospital services include Radiology, Laboratory, Urgent Care, Rehabilitation, In-Patient Acute Care Medicine, Palliative Care and Skilled Nursing Care to it's 61 elders who now call CMH home.